robin-mu/MusicSync/readme.md

 - **Save playlist-type URLs in subfolders**: if yt-dlp reports that a URL is a playlist, its tracks will be saved in a subfolder of the collection's folder path.
 The name of the subfolder is the same as the URL name.
 - **Automatically exclude URLs after first download**: Can be useful for playlists whose contents don't change and don't have to be synced after the first download, e.g. albums.
 - **Automatically concatenate videos for these URLs**: A comma-separated list of URLs (regex supported) whose videos will be automatically concatenated into one file if yt-dlp reports them to be a playlist.
 A literal comma has to be escaped like `\,`.
+- **Exclude these yt-dlp fields from the metadata table**: yt-dlp's info dicts contain data that is not relevant metadata or too big to be saved in the metadata table.
+[These](https://github.com/yt-dlp/yt-dlp/blob/master/yt_dlp/extractor/common.py#L124-L487) are all fields that info-dict can contain, but certain pages also set additional fields.
+In this setting you can provide a comma-separated list of fields which are not saved in the metadata table.
+They are still saved temporarily so that they can be accessed in metadata selection right after downloading, but are deleted when MusicSync is closed, so they can not be accessed in metadata selection in the future without redownloading metadata first.
 ---

 #### Sync this collection with a bookmark folder